-Table 2.
-Responses to Questions from the Drug Programs
+Table 2: Responses to Questions From the Drug Programs

+Implementation issues Response

+Relevan t comparators

-Implementation issues Response Relevant comparators PULSAR is a phase 3, multi-centre, randomised, double-masked, active-controlled study that compared aflibercept high dose (8mg) to aflibercept 2 mg for efficacy, safety, and tolerability and to determine if aflibercept 8 mg administered in two extended dosing regimens was non-inferior to aflibercept 2 mg.
+PULSAR is a phase III, multicentre, randomized, double-masked, active-controlled study that compared aflibercept high dose (8 mg) to aflibercept 2 mg for efficacy, safety, and tolerability and to determine if aflibercept 8 mg administered in 2 extended dosing regimens was noninferior to aflibercept 2 mg.
 There were no trials comparing aflibercept 8 mg with other anti-VEGF drugs (brolucizumab and faricimab) that can be administered at the same extended dosing interval.
 This is a comment from the drug programs to inform CDEC deliberations.

+Implementation issues Response

-Considerations for initiation of therapy Most provinces have retinal programs and therefore no published criteria or criteria is not adjudicated against.
+Considerations for initiation of therapy

+Most provinces have retinal programs and therefore no published reimbursement criteria or the reimbursement criteria is not adjudicated against.

 Some provinces have initiation criteria that was developed by a working group and may be outdated.

-Inclusion criteria for PULSAR are not consistent with existing drug plan criteria for nAMD.
-Ranibizumab recommendation is from 2008 with no initiation or discontinuation criteria.
-Aflibercept 2 mg recommendation is from 2014 and also did not include initiation or discontinuation criteria.
-More recently, the brolucizumab recommendation included wording from existing drug plan criteria (discontinuation criteria), and faricimab was to list in a similar manner to other anti-VEGF drugs.
+The inclusion criteria for the PULSAR trial are not consistent with existing drug plan criteria for nAMD.

+The ranibizumab recommendation is from 2008 with no initiation or discontinuation criteria.

+The aflibercept 2 mg recommendation is from 2014 and does not include initiation or discontinuation criteria.

+More recently, the brolucizumab recommendation includes wording from existing drug plan criteria (discontinuation criteria), and faricimab was to list in a similar manner to other anti-VEGF drugs.

 The clinical expert consulted by CADTH advised that the initiation of treatment for patients diagnosed with nAMD, defined by the presence of retinal fluid (either intraretinal or subretinal) or hemorrhages, is warranted.

-In terms of discontinuing treatment, the clinical expert consulted by CADTH noted that several factors should be considered, such as the absence of a positive response in a patient after receiving the treatment for at least three interval injections, as well as a lack of improvement in retinal fluid or visual acuity.
-In such cases, the clinical expert suggested that it is advisable to contemplate switching or discontinuing the medication, as it may not be delivering the intended benefits, while acknowledging that each injection carries inherent risks.
+In terms of discontinuing treatment, the clinical expert consulted by CADTH noted that several factors should be considered, such as the absence of a positive response in a patient after receiving the treatment for at least 3 interval injections, as well as a lack of improvement in retinal fluid or visual acuity.
+In such cases, the clinical expert suggested that it is advisable to contemplate switching or discontinuing the medication because it may not be delivering the intended benefits, while acknowledging that each injection carries inherent risks.
 Conversely, the clinical expert noted that patients at the end stages of the disease with extensive scarring are unlikely to derive significant benefits from anti-VEGF treatment.
 Therefore, this also warrants consideration in terms of treatment cessation.

-Considerations for discontinuation of therapy Consistency with discontinuation criteria associated with other drugs reviewed by CADTH in the same therapeutic space.
+Considerations for discontinuation of therapy

+The drug plans asked CDEC to consider consistency with discontinuation criteria associated with other drugs reviewed by CADTH in the same therapeutic space.

 This is a comment from the drug programs to inform CDEC deliberations.

-Considerations for prescribing of therapy The manufacturer notes that aflibercept 8 mg meets an unmet need by having a dosing frequency of every 12 to 16 weeks.
-Recommended dose of brolucizumab is 6 mg every 6 weeks for the first 5 doses then every 12 weeks.
-Recommended dose of faricimab is 6 mg every 4 weeks for the first 4 doses then every 8, 12 or 16 weeks.
-This is a comment from the drug programs to inform CDEC deliberations Does aflibercept 8 mg meet an unmet need given there are other products marketed with an extended dosing interval?
-The clinical expert consulted by CADTH indicated that currently, there are three medications that offer extended dosing intervals: aflibercept 8 mg, faricimab, and brolucizumab.
-The clinical expert
+Considerations for prescribing of therapy

+The sponsor noted that aflibercept 8 mg meets an unmet need by having a dosing frequency of every 12 to 16 weeks.

+The recommended dosage of brolucizumab is 6 mg every 6 weeks for the first 5 doses then every 12 weeks.

+The recommended dosage of faricimab is 6 mg every 4 weeks for the first 4 doses then every 8, 12, or 16 weeks.

+This is a comment from the drug programs to inform CDEC deliberations.

+Does aflibercept 8 mg meet an unmet need given there are other products marketed with an extended dosing interval?